CSLewin/NeonSunset/NEON SUNET.md

 Each stat ranges from 1 to 10.
 Human average in a stat is 3; the maximum human potential is 6.
 Beyond that, augmentation is necessary--except for Luck, which naturally ranges from 1-10.
 The maximum possible value of any stat is 10.

 If you start with a stat above the human maximum of 6--a perfectly valid choice--consider how you achieved this.
 Vat-grown muscle?
 Skeletal hardpoints for an assistive exoframe?
 Superconductive spinal implants?
-Immunosupportive germline engineering?
+Germline engineering?
 Pheromone glands?
 A headware library of reference material?
 Extensive nanomedical supplements?
 There is no additional cost to start the game with a stat above 6, but an explanation and description are required--any stat above 6 will have obvious physical signs.

 You have a number of stat points to spend based on the power level of the game.
 You should decide on this power level in a conversation between the players and the GM before the game starts.

 - **Gutterpunk Trash**: Spend **24 stat points**.
 Your character is close to average, for better or worse.
 - **Cyberpunk Standard**: Spend **30 stat points**.
 You're a cut above.
-This is the default used in these rules.
+This is the NEON SUNSET default.
 - **Dark Future Heroics**: Spend **36 stat points**.
 Your character is significantly stronger than average.

 While severe trauma can reduce your stats during gameplay, it is not possible to increase your stats beyond their initial values.
 Make sure you're happy with your stats before the game begins.